Advanced Coaching Portfolio

 Module description

-This module aims to support experienced coaches to develop a reflexive stance and to build their practice.
-To this end, we will review a range of coaching techniques and discuss their relevance and efficacy, as well as broadening experiential awareness of helping relationships in organisations and reflecting on their status in contemporary working life.
+In this module you will develop a reflexive stance and build on your practice as an experienced coach.
+We will review a range of coaching techniques and discuss their relevance and efficacy, as well as broadening experiential awareness of helping relationships in organisations and reflecting on their status in contemporary working life.
 We will engage with real-life case studies to make the coaching field come alive and prepare you for work beyond the classroom.

 Client work